Hollow Tree, Tasmania: Sherwood

 Sherwood is a Georgian sandstone house with associated sandstone outbuildings constructed in 1842 for John Sherwin, a settler from Staffordshire.
-It is located on land granted to Sherwin in 1823 and replaced a previous timber house, which was burned to the ground in 1830 during the Black War conflict.
+It is located on land that was part of 800 acres on the Clyde River granted to Sherwin in 1823 and replaced a previous timber house, which was burned to the ground in 1830 during a raid by the indigenous Big River people in the Black War conflict.

 The house has a hipped iron roof and impressive front door with sidelights and arched fanlight set into the three bay north-west facing facade, which looks up along the adjacent river.
-The extensive outbuildings include a kitchen, bakery, coach house, barn and freestanding cottages.
+The extensive outbuildings include a kitchen, bakery, coach house, barn, and freestanding cottages.
 It has a cellar that runs below the house and back into the hill.
 The house is set within a deep valley of the Clyde River on an old road that ran along the river to Bothwell.

 The house was described by Michael Sharland in his 1952 book Stones of a Century:

 "It was difficult to account for his (John Sherwin) taste so far as it concerned the situation of his home.
 Here was a stately house hidden in the depths of a narrow valley, almost in the nature of a gulch, on the edge of a river subject to flooding, and with access presenting difficulties for the transport of the day ...
 But if, like Langdon, he expected the fertile valley to bring further settlement and neighbours, he was disappointed, for Sherwood has remained isolated and concealed by the folded hills for nearly 120 years."

 In March 1843, bushranger Martin Cash, along with two accomplices, occupied and robbed Sherwood during a robbery spree in the Hamilton area, tying up all the occupants, including George Sherwin and three visitors in one room while they searched the property for valuables.
 Cash's own account of the incident refers to the house as a garrison and gives an indication of the number of people required to run and maintain the property: